codefresh-io/docs.codefresh.io/_docs/getting-started/create-a-basic-pipeline.md

 max-width="50%"
 %}

 Enter your Docker Hub credentials and click the *TEST* button to verify the connection details.
 You should see a success message.
 We have now connected our Docker Hub account to our Codefresh account.
+Make sure that you note down the *Registry Name* you used.

-To actually use the Docker Hub account in a specific project, go to the configuration screen of the sample application, by clicking on the "gear" icon found on the Codefresh dashboard under the project name.
-This is the same screen that we added the unit tests.
+To actually use the Docker Hub account in a specific project, go back to your pipeline editor.
+Change the editor contents to:

-Scroll a bit down and directly under the "Unit test" step you will find the "Push to Registry" Step.
+{% highlight yaml %}
+{% raw %}
+version: '1.0'
+stages:
+  - checkout
+  - package
+  - test
+  - upload
+steps:
+  main_clone:
+    title: Cloning main repository...
+    type: git-clone
+    repo: '${{CF_REPO_OWNER}}/${{CF_REPO_NAME}}'
+    revision: '${{CF_REVISION}}'
+    stage: checkout
+  MyAppDockerImage:
+    title: Building Docker Image
+    type: build
+    stage: package
+    image_name: my-app-image
+    working_directory: ./
+    tag: v1.0.1
+    dockerfile: Dockerfile
+  MyUnitTests:
+    title: Running Unit tests
+    image: '${{MyAppDockerImage}}'
+    stage: test
+    commands:
+      - python setup.py test
+  MyPushStep:
+    title: Pushing to Docker Registry
+    type: push
+    stage: upload
+    tag: '${{CF_BRANCH}}'
+    candidate: '${{MyAppDockerImage}}'
+    image_name: kkapelon/pythonflasksampleapp #Change kkapelon to your dockerhub username
+    registry: dockerhub # Name of your integration as was defined in the Registry screen

-{% include
+{% endraw %}
-image.html
-lightbox="true"
-file="/images/getting-started/quick-start-ci/push-to-registry.png"
-url="/images/getting-started/quick-start-ci/push-to-registry.png"
-alt="Setting the Docker Registry" caption="Setting the Docker Registry (click image to enlarge)" max-width="50%"
-%}
+{% endhighlight %}

-Select the DockerHub entry for the list (which is the one that we defined in the Codefresh Account Setting screen).
-That's it!
+We now have added a [push step]({{site.baseurl}}/docs/codefresh-yaml/steps/push-1/) at the end of the pipeline.
+The image is tagged with the name of the branch.

-Now your build will automatically use this Docker Registry as a target.
-Click the *Save* button to apply the changes and then the *Build* button to start another build.
+Click *Save* to apply your changes and *Run* to start the pipeline again.
 In the build logs a new panel will appear that shows the push progress:

 {% include